Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file displays the number of lines that contain the pattern "bin" in the file /etc/passwd 16-whatsnext
-This file displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+This file displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd 17-hidethisword
+This file displays all the lines in the file /etc/passwd that do not contain the pattern "bin"